gruvin/gswitch18/README.md

 ![](images/prototype_v1-0.jpg)

-Below we see a screen shot from Windows 7's Game Controller Properties, showing the device in use, with switch 17 in the 'on' state ...
+The image below shows Windows 7 Game Controller Settings / Properties ...

 ![](images/prototype_v1-0-Windows.jpg)

+Of course, multipleor even all buttons can be used at once.

 # Implementation Summary

-Our device uses an ATmega88p clocked at 12MHz, implementing a V-USB powered (bit-bang) USB HID compliant game controller interface.
+This board uses an ATmega88p clocked at 12MHz, implementing a V-USB powered (bit-bang) USB HID compliant game controller interface.

 Since this is an HID compliant 'Game Controller' device, no drivers are